 The rest of the days adventures included splashing around in giant quarry puddles, throwing mud at each other, and getting stuck in various thorn patches.
 (Come on, it hasn't been a REALLY good adventure until you've gotten a few scratches and some thorns in your underwear.
 Seriously people...)
 We arrived home three hours later, scraped, a

-little bloody, covered in mud and prickles, and quite happy.
 Dear reader, if you ever find yourself in Bellefonte and are looking for an excellent hike, go check out this quarry.
 So much fun.

 No comments: